kongninglai/Space_Saving_Top_K_elements/README.md

 - Finish file reading and tokenization.
 Next step is hash the tokenized word.
 - Finish hash function.
 Next we can begin to implement the algorithm.

+2024/04/05:
+- Finish algorithm.
+Simple test passed.
+Next step is to create test database
+- and implement the argument parser.